 When the predatory payday loan industry’s revenue model succeeds — that is, when the industry successfully traps vulnerable low-income people in perpetual economic servitude — it’s not just evil.
 It’s bad for the economy.

 People struggling to pay onerous charges to the corner McLoan store don’t have money left over to buy stuff from businesses that sell something other than usuriously-priced money.
 As one study put it: “These high-fee loans end up costing states and local communities in terms of lost revenues as consumers spend less on other goods and services to compensate for the increase in payday debt burden.”
 Another study (there are many) found “each dollar in interest paid subtracts $1.94 from the economy through reduced household spending while only adding $1.70 to the economy through spending by payday lending establishments.”
 That is sometimes called “taking rents” from the economy, though I personally prefer the term “skimming.”
+Before you take out any loan, know your loan options.
+It takes 10 minutes to understand which loans are great, and those which are deadly.

 Also as I wrote a couple weeks ago, the connection between predatory loans and the Las Vegas evictions crisis is obvious: “Despite tweaking – or attempted tweaking – over several years, Nevada is still considered a friendly, even permissive, state for the payday loan industry, and a Pew study found that nationally, 1 of 10 first-time payday loan store customers were borrowing money to pay for housing.”